 It’s worth noting that remarketing ads are usually far less expensive than search ads, and you can set your spend based on the number of impressions, not just clicks.
 Using them in combination is best, especially for businesses whose products or services may have a longer customer buying journey or multi-step sales pipeline.

 Facebook Ads Ease of Use

-Facebook Ads Manager has an intuitive and user-friendly interface that makes it easy to set up ads.
-However, Facebook has a lot more ad types, ad placements, and advanced audience targeting options than Google Ad Manager, so it can quickly become overwhelming.
-Also, Facebook is constantly adding and changing features, making it potentially difficult to keep up with.
+Facebook Ads Manager has an intuitive, user-friendly interface that makes it easy to set up ads, even though there are several steps to navigate.
+In addition, Facebook has more ad types, ad placements, and advanced audience targeting options than Google Ad Manager, so it can be overwhelming.
+Facebook is also constantly adding and changing features, making it more difficult to keep up with.

-The Facebook Ads Manager interface is organized by lists of ad campaigns, along with basic information pertaining to those campaigns, such as whether or not they are currently active, how much ad spend each campaign has used, its budget, and more.
+The Facebook Ads Manager interface is organized by lists of ad campaigns.
+It shows basic information pertaining to campaigns, such as whether or not a campaign is currently active, how much ad spend each campaign has used, its budget, and more.
 For more detailed information, click on the individual campaign.
-This will display campaign metrics such as CPC, the campaign click-through, conversion rates, and more.
+This will display campaign metrics such as CPC, campaign click-through, and conversion rates.

 Google Ads Ease of Use

-The Google Ads interface appears more difficult to use at first as it is a text and data-heavy platform.
-Once users become familiar with Google Ads, however, it becomes easier to use than Facebook Ads; this is largely because it does not offer as many ad types, ad placements, or audience targeting options as Facebook Ads.
+The Google Ads interface appears more challenging to use initially as it is a text and data-heavy platform.
+But once users become familiar with Google Ads it becomes easier to use than Facebook Ads, mainly because it doesn’t offer as many ad types, ad placements, or audience targeting options as Facebook Ads.

-Google Ads Manager is similar to Facebook Ads Manager in that it is broken out by campaigns.
-Once you click the individual campaign, you will see additional data on those campaigns, including metrics like the click-through rate and ad quality scores.
+Google Ads Manager is similar to Facebook Ads Manager in that campaigns break it out.
+Once you click on an individual campaign, you will see additional data for that campaign, including metrics like the click-through rate and ad quality score.
 Unlike Facebook, Google provides individual keyword performance data.